How to leave your California residency?

 Scouting the new state

-• Tax Benefits: The U.S. is a patchwork of tax laws, with states like South Dakota, Florida, Nevada, and Texas shining as tax havens with no individual income tax.
-This trait makes them a magnet for expats and digital nomads aiming for a lighter tax load.
+• Tax Benefits: The U.S. is a patchwork of tax laws, with states like South Dakota, Florida, Nevada, and Texas shining as tax havens with no individual state income taxes.
+This feature makes them a magnet for expats and digital nomads aiming for a lighter tax load.

 • Ease of Residency: South Dakota and Florida have rolled out the welcome mat for new residents, making the residency transition a breeze.
 South Dakota, for instance, has laws specifically tailored for nomads and long-term travelers (although it’s gotten a little less popular due to policy changes in 2023).
 Similarly, Florida’s friendly policies and tax advantages also offer a soft landing for those seeking a new domicile.